Egil's Saga: Head-Ransom

 Eirik ruled just 1 year before being ousted as Norwegian king by his brother Hakon the fosterling of King Æthelstan in England.
 Eirik left Norway with his family, and eventually appointed king over Northumbria by Æthelstan of England.
 Two years later, Egill sailed to England intending to see Æthelstan and was captured by Eirik Bloodaxe.
 Eirik was furious, but Arinbjorn Thorisson convinced Eirik to spare Egill's life if he could compose a poem in his honor.
 Egill succeeded (by reciting Höfuðlausn or "Head Ransom"), and Eirik allowed him to leave on condition that he never appeared again before Eirik's sight.
 Egill made his way to see King Æthelstan, who was fostering Thorstein (Þorsteinn), a kinsman of Arinbjorn.
 While visiting, word arrived from Norway that Thorstein's father died leaving him a large inheritance. Þorsteinn, Arinbjorn and Egill made plans to sail to Norway to claim Thorsteinn's share.
 Before they leave, King Æthelstan convinced Egill to move to England and command his armies after their task is completed.

 Egill returned to Iceland and spent a few years with his family.
 During this time, both Kings Æthelstan and Eirik Bloodaxe died, leaving Eirik's brother Hakon ruler of Norway.
 Egill returned to Norway to claim lands won in a duel with Atli the Short on behalf of his wife Asgerd.
 Along the way Egill stayed with Arinbjorn, whom he convinces to go to King Hákon on his behalf.
-Hákon denied Egill's claim, so Arinbjörn compensated Egill with forty marks of silver.
+Hákon denied Egill's claim, so Arinbjorn compensated Egill with forty marks of silver.

 Egill and Arinbjörn went raiding in Saxony and Frisia, after which they stayed with Thorstein Thoruson (Þorsteinn Þóruson).
 King Hakon requested Thorstein to collect tribute in Värmland or be sentenced to outlawry.
 Egill went in Thorsteinn's place.
 Egill traveled with some of King Hákon's men to Värmland and fought battles, Egill killing many times more foes than his companions.

 Egill lived to be an old age.
 Arinbjörn became a close advisor to Harald Eiríksson, to whom Egill composed a poem.
 Egill's son Bodvar (Böðvar) died in a shipwreck.
 Egill composed a poem in his honor.
-Egill's son Thorsteinn has many feuds with Steinar, son of Onund Sjoni (Önundr sjóni Anason), over land and cattle grazing.
+Egill's son Thorsteinn has many feuds with Steinar, son of Onund Sjoni (Önundr sjóni Ánason), over land and cattle grazing.
 Egill became frail and blind.
 His one last wish was to travel to the Althing and toss silver he received from King Æthelstan for the people to fight over.
-Since no one was able to accompany him, he wandered alone and allegedly concealed his silver treasure near Mosfellsbær, giving birth to the legend of silfur Egills ("Egill's Silver").
+When he was denied this, he commanded two enslaved men to help him conceal his silver treasure.
+After this act, he killed the two men to conceal the location and to punish his son-in-law. near Mosfellsbær, giving birth to the legend of Silfur Egils ("Egill's Silver").